ls1intum/Athena-CoFee/README.md

 Traefik provides a dashboard to monitor the status of underlying components.
 This dashboard is available on <http://localhost:9081/dashboard> by default.

+## Test Instructions

+1. Set up a local instance of Artemis.
+Configure Athene exactly [like in the setup instructions](https://docs.artemis.cit.tum.de/dev/setup/#athene-service).
+Make sure that the Artemis `server_name` in the local configuration is set to `http://localhost:8080` so that Athene knows to call back this endpoint.
+Also, double-check that the *Athene* profile is enabled.

+2. There are 2 paths to continue now.
+In the root directory:
+    1. Run `docker-compose up --build`.
+    2. Run `make setup -j6` and then `make start`.

+3. Go to http://localhost:8080, create a course, then create a text exercise.

+4. Use at least 10 test accounts to participate in the exercise.
+Otherwise, Athene will not start.

+5. Edit the exercise settings and set the due date to be the next full minute that has not yet passed.

+6. Wait a bit, then log messages should appear in the different microservices in Athene.

+7. To verify that Artemis gets called back by Athene, it might be helpful to set a breakpoint in `AtheneService.java` (in Artemis) in the `processResult` method.

 ## Configuration

 For configuration of the Athene system you can make use of the `.env`-file in the repository.
 All variables in there are used in the `docker-compose.yml` to bring up the Athene system.